EU opens debate on China trade status; U.S. neutral

 "On the market economy status, we are not encouraging the EU to take any particular position.
 We've not made any decision ourselves on any particular position," Froman told a trade forum held by the Wilson Center, a Washington think tank.

-Froman said U.S. officials were interested in learning more about the EU's perspective on China's evolution toward a market economy.
+Froman said U.S. officials were interested in learning more about the EU's perspective on China's evolution towards a market economy.

 JOB LOSSES